0xTxbi/0xTxbi/README.md

 - ☁️ In an exciting relationship with cloud engineering, building 💩 with [AWS](https://aws.amazon.com/).

 - 💡.(🎮) Full time thinker and part-time nerd.

-- 🤖🦾 [TitanFall 2](https://www.ea.com/en-gb/games/titanfall/titanfall-2) remains the best FPS game ever.

 <br/>